jonberalpha/jonberalpha/README.md

 - 👋 Hi, I’m Jonas Berger
 - 👀 I’m interested in Embedded Systems and PCB Design
-- 🌱 I’m currently studying Electronics
+- 🌱 I’m currently studying a Bachelor's Degree in Electronics

 <!---
 - 📫 How to reach me: jpni.berger@gmail.com